 “We should consider carefully whether better, more modern legislation could be introduced to preserve some aspects of it, but the Act itself, I think, should be consigned to history.”

-Aiken is hoping to move those plans further along with her debate in Parliament on April 13.
+Aiken moved those plans further along with her debate in Parliament on April 13 2021.

 Who opposes the Vagrancy Act?